-Its creators, Andrew Lloyd Webber and Tim Rice, seemed to take a bit too much creative license when it came to telling the story of Jesus and the events that led to his crucifixion.
+Its creators — Andrew Lloyd Webber and Tim Rice — seemed to take a bit too much creative license when telling the story of Jesus and the events that led to his crucifixion.
 To believers, the narrative was more “cruci-fiction” than biblical fact.

-I was raised Catholic, and although I had attended Catholic school during my primary and high school years, I was blessed to have had a family and teachers who were very progressive.
-They believed that the best “religion” is the one that allows us to believe in a personal God … a God whose relationship with us evolves as we evolve as spiritual beings.
-A religion that’s meant to guide us through life, rather than something to be discarded when we go into the “real world.”
+I was raised Catholic, and although I attended Catholic school during my primary and high school years, I was blessed with a family and teachers who were very progressive.
+They believed the best “religion” is one that allows us to believe in a personal God — a God whose relationship with us evolves as we evolve as spiritual beings … a religion that’s meant to guide us through life, rather than something to be discarded when we go into the “real world.”

 And so, even though “Jesus Christ Superstar” was way off in terms of biblical history, I saw through the controversy and found my own truth.
 I was also very much into music in those days, and the soundtrack was amazing.

 One particular phrase has stuck with me throughout the years.

 There is a scene during which a crowd of people surrounds Jesus, asking Him to do for them what He has been known to do for others.

 “See my eyes I can hardly see my purse, I’m a poor, poor man.
 I believe you can make me well.”

 Jesus, although He is clearly uncomfortable, says nothing.
 That is until the human part of him overtakes the God in Him and he exclaims …

 “There’s too many of you; there’s too little of me.
 Heal yourselves!”

 Bible scholars point to the inaccuracies in the script, while those raised in strict Christian traditions are offended that Jesus would even think — let alone speak out loud — those seemingly cruel and selfish words.